 → How to Build a Custom MCP for Claude: Step by Step

-→ Real Marketing Use Cases for a Custom MCP with Claude
+→ Real Ecommerce Use Cases for a Custom MCP with Claude

 → Common Mistakes When Building a Custom MCP for Claude

-→ The Bottom Line on Custom MCP for Claude
+→ The Bottom Line on Custom MCP for Ecommerce

 → FAQ: Custom MCP for Claude

 MCP, or Model Context Protocol, is an open standard that gives AI models like Claude a standardized way to connect to external tools and data sources.
 Anthropic developed and open-sourced MCP in late 2024, and it has since become widely adopted across the AI industry.
-Think of MCP as a universal electrical outlet: any tool that supports MCP can plug directly into any AI model that also supports it, without custom wiring for every combination.
+Think of MCP as a universal electrical outlet: any tool that supports MCP can plug directly into any MCP-compatible AI model without custom wiring for every combination.

-Without MCP, connecting Claude to a specific tool required building a one-off integration from scratch — expensive, fragile, and hard to maintain.
+Without MCP, connecting Claude to your Shopify store or Meta Ads account required a one-off integration built from scratch, expensive, fragile, and hard to maintain.
 MCP eliminates that problem by creating one protocol that works everywhere.
-A developer builds an MCP server for their tool once, and every MCP-compatible AI model can use it immediately.
+A developer builds an MCP server for a tool once, and every MCP-compatible AI model can use it immediately.

-Claude supports MCP natively, which means you can connect it to any MCP server — pre-built or custom.
-When a custom MCP for Claude is active, Claude can call that server during a conversation to fetch live data, run actions, or push information back into your systems.
-The result is an AI assistant that operates with real business context, not just general knowledge.
+Claude supports MCP natively.
+When a custom MCP is active, Claude can call that server during a conversation to fetch live data, run actions, or push information back into your systems.
+The result is an AI assistant that operates with real store context, not generic ecommerce knowledge from its training data.

 💡 Pro Tip: MCP uses a client-server architecture.
 Claude acts as the client that makes requests, and your MCP server is the system that fulfills them.
-Your data never passes through Anthropic’s servers — Claude sends a request to your MCP server, your server fetches the data from your system, and returns it directly to Claude in the conversation.
-This keeps sensitive business data under your control.
+Your store data never passes through Anthropic’s servers, Claude sends a request to your MCP server, your server fetches the data from Shopify or your ad account, and returns it directly to Claude in the conversation.
+This keeps your business data under your control.

-💼 Why Should Marketers and Business Owners Care About Custom MCP for Claude?
+Why Should Ecommerce Brands Care About Custom MCP for Claude?

-A custom MCP for Claude solves the single biggest limitation of AI assistants for business use: they do not know anything about your specific business.
+A custom MCP for Claude solves the single biggest limitation of AI assistants for ecommerce: Claude does not know anything about your specific store.
 Every time you open a new Claude conversation, you start from zero.
-You paste in context, re-explain your brand, re-upload your data.
-A custom MCP eliminates that friction by giving Claude permanent, live access to the context it needs.
+You paste in your Shopify export, re-explain your catalog, re-upload your ad spend report.
+A custom MCP eliminates that friction by giving Claude permanent, live access to the store context it needs.

-For marketers, this changes what AI can actually do.
-Instead of asking Claude to write a campaign report and pasting in your analytics data manually, a custom MCP lets Claude pull your Google Analytics or Meta Ads data directly and generate the report from live numbers.
-Instead of copying your CRM notes into a chat window, Claude reads your pipeline and drafts follow-up emails grounded in actual deal history.
+For ecommerce operators, this changes what AI can actually do.
+Instead of asking Claude to write a product description and pasting in all your spec details manually, a custom MCP lets Claude pull your Shopify product data directly and generate copy grounded in your actual attributes, pricing, and inventory levels.
+Instead of exporting your Meta Ads results to ask Claude what to do with them, Claude reads your campaign performance live and tells you which ad sets to scale, pause, or restructure.

-The business case is straightforward.
-Every hour your team spends manually copying data into an AI tool is an hour a custom MCP for Claude could eliminate.
-For agencies and marketing teams running multiple client accounts, that time savings compounds fast.
-Our AI Enablement services help businesses identify exactly which workflows benefit most from MCP integration.
+The operational case is direct.
+Every hour your team spends manually exporting store data and copying it into an AI tool is an hour a custom MCP could eliminate.
+For growing Shopify brands managing multiple SKUs, seasonal campaigns, and product feeds across Google and Meta, that time savings compounds quickly.
+Our Agentic Commerce services help ecommerce brands identify exactly which workflows benefit most from MCP integration.

-💡 Pro Tip: The most valuable custom MCP for Claude use cases in marketing are the ones where you currently copy-paste data the most.
-If you find yourself regularly exporting a spreadsheet, pasting it into Claude, asking a question, and discarding the conversation — that workflow is a prime candidate for MCP automation.
+💡 Pro Tip: The most valuable custom MCP use cases for ecommerce brands are the workflows where you currently copy-paste data the most.
+If you find yourself regularly exporting a Shopify report, pasting it into Claude, asking a question, and discarding the conversation, that workflow is a prime candidate for MCP automation.
 Map your top five repetitive AI tasks and you will find your MCP build list.

-A custom MCP for Claude works through three components: a client (Claude), a server (your custom MCP), and a data source (your tool or database).
-Claude sends a structured request to your MCP server, the server retrieves or executes what Claude asked for, and returns the result back into the conversation — all in real time.
+A custom MCP for Claude works through three components: a client (Claude), a server (your custom MCP), and a data source (your Shopify store, ad account, or database).
+Claude sends a structured request to your MCP server, the server retrieves or executes what Claude asked for, and returns the result back into the conversation in real time.

 Your custom MCP server exposes what the MCP specification calls “tools.”
 Each tool is a defined function Claude can call.
-For example, a custom MCP built for a marketing agency might expose tools like get_campaign_performance, list_active_clients, or create_draft_report.
+For an ecommerce brand, a custom MCP might expose tools like get_order_volume, list_low_inventory_skus, or get_campaign_roas_by_adset.
 Claude reads the available tools automatically and decides which ones to call based on what you ask it.
-You do not have to tell Claude which tool to use — it figures that out from context.
+You do not have to tell Claude which tool to use, it figures that out from context.

 The MCP specification supports three types of capabilities: tools (actions Claude can take), resources (data Claude can read), and prompts (pre-built instruction templates).
-Most custom MCP builds for Claude focus on tools and resources, since those cover the majority of marketing and business use cases.
-According to Anthropic’s official MCP documentation, the protocol supports both local servers (running on your machine) and remote servers (hosted in the cloud), giving you flexibility in how you deploy.
+Most custom MCP builds for ecommerce brands focus on tools and resources, campaign performance, product data, order history, and inventory levels cover the majority of high-value use cases.
+According to Anthropic’s official MCP documentation, the protocol supports both local servers (running on your computer) and remote servers (hosted in the cloud).

-💡 Pro Tip: Start with read-only tools when building your first custom MCP for Claude.
-Tools that let Claude fetch and read data carry much lower risk than tools that let Claude write, update, or delete records.
-Once you trust how Claude uses your read tools, you can expand to write capabilities with appropriate safeguards in place.
+💡 Pro Tip: Start with read-only tools when building your first custom MCP.
+Tools that let Claude fetch and read store data carry much lower risk than tools that let Claude write, update, or delete records.
+Once you trust how Claude uses your read tools, you can expand to write capabilities, like updating product descriptions or pausing ad sets, with appropriate safeguards in place.

 Building a custom MCP for Claude requires four steps: define your tools, build the server, connect it to Claude, and test it.
 You need basic familiarity with code (Python or JavaScript work best), but you do not need to be a senior developer.
 Claude itself can help you write the server code once you know what you want it to do.